citp/privacy-policy-historical/m/ma/mac/macdonaldhotels.co.uk.md

 **TERMINOLOGY USED IN THIS POLICY**

-A " _customer_ " is someone who makes a booking, or stays, or uses any of the services, at one of our hotels, resorts, spas, health clubs, golf clubs, golf courses or other facilities, or is a member of one of our health clubs or golf clubs or of our loyalty programme.
+A "customer" is someone who makes a booking, or stays, or uses any of the services, at one of our hotels, resorts, spas, health clubs, golf clubs, golf courses or other facilities, or is a member of one of our health clubs or golf clubs or of our loyalty programme.

-A " _contact_ " is someone who makes an enquiry, or contacts us, on our website or in person or by letter, phone, email or text, enters into a competition run by us or use wi-fi services offered at one of our properties or facilities but is not a customer of ours
+A "contact" is someone who makes an enquiry, or contacts us, on our website or in person or by letter, phone, email or text, enters into a competition run by us or use wi-fi services offered at one of our properties or facilities but is not a customer of ours

-" _MDH_ ", " _we_ " " _us_ " and " _our_ " refer to Macdonald Hotels Limited and, where relevant, other companies in the Macdonald Hotels & Resorts group of companies.
+"MDH", "we" "us" and "our" refer to Macdonald Hotels Limited and, where relevant, other companies in the Macdonald Hotels & Resorts group of companies.

-" _you_ " and " _your_ " refer to our customers and contacts.
+"you" and "your" refer to our customers and contacts.

 **PERSONAL INFORMATION WE COLLECT AND HOLD AND THE PURPOSE FOR WHICH WE USE IT**